Paolo Macchiarini: Claudia Castillo

 In June 2008, Macchiarini conducted a transplant of a donated trachea colonized with the stem cells of the recipient, Claudia Castillo; the tissue was used to replace her left bronchus, which had been damaged by tuberculosis, and her left lung had collapsed.
 The trachea came from a cadaver, and was stripped of its cells and seeded with cells taken from Castillo's bone marrow.
-The bone marrow cells were cultured at the University of Bristol, the donor trachea was stripped at University of Padua, the stripped trachea was seeded with the cultured cells at University of Milan, and the trachea was transplanted by a team led by Macchiarini at Hospital Clinic in Barcelona.
+The bone marrow cells were cultured at the University of Bristol, the donor trachea was stripped at University of Padua, the stripped trachea was seeded with the cultured cells at Polytechnic University of Milan, and the trachea was transplanted by a team led by Macchiarini at Hospital Clinic in Barcelona.
 She underwent a lung amputation in July 2016.

 Ciaran Finn-Lynch

-In March 2010, Macchiarini only attended a transplant performed by Great Ormond Street surgeons.
-Similar to the one done for Castillo, this was on a ten-year-old Irish boy, Ciaran Finn-Lynch, at Great Ormond Street Hospital in London.
+In March 2010, similar to the one done for Castillo, this was on a ten-year-old Irish boy, Ciaran Finn-Lynch, at Great Ormond Street Hospital in London.
 The boy was born with a 1 mm diameter trachea, and efforts to widen it had caused life-threatening complications.
 Unlike the Castillo procedure, in this case, the stripped trachea was seeded with the boy's stem cells just hours before it was implanted.